 Yeah, it is possible to make chemistry cool and this is one of the ways to do it.
 This hands-on, 20-piece kit contains 11 activities and seven real chemicals: Red cabbage powder, citric acid, baking soda, three color tabs, crosslinked polyacrylate copolymer, vegetable oil, and corn syrup.
 Also included?
 Cotton swabs, testing essentials, and traditional lab-room tools like pipettes and test tubes.
 Sure, so maybe this STEM toy requires a smidge of supervision, but the learning opportunities the come hand-in-hand with this Scientific Explorer activity kit will be appreciated by any student and their supervisors!

 This explosive (literally) lab kit includes 25 experiments, over 27 tools and ingredients, and over 30 pages of activities and a lab guide.
-This STEM toy will keep your kiddo on her toes, with DIY rockets, helium balloons, fizzy bombs, color explosions, and limitless chemical reactions.
+This STEM toy will keep your kiddo on their toes, with DIY rockets, helium balloons, fizzy bombs, color explosions, and limitless chemical reactions.
+This kit is geared towards kids who are eight and older, and is also recommended for classrooms.

 This quirky kitchen science kit will bring some excitement to the table.
 Kids can roll up their sleeves to generate electricity using a fork and a lemon, or launch a rocket fueled by baking soda and vinegar.
 The experiment that teaches kids how to write invisible messages is one we want to learn how to use for ourselves.
 Can you spell, “science fair inspiration”?
 You’re welcome.